Mr-Latrell/Lab01/README.md

 | notepad.exe | vim     |        |

 Windows
-1. help - This command displays the many available commands or detailed help information on a specified command.
 All of the functions, scripts, and modules that reside in the system will shown.
 2. Get-Location - This command is what helps show the location of you current path.
 3. Get-ChildItem - This command keeps track on all the items the device will have a certain location.